 Throughout the “growth years” of the 1950’s and 1960’s, N.M.
 Paterson & Sons Limited continued to demonstrate its long-standing commitment to Canadian farmers and Canadian agriculture by expanding its network of grain elevators throughout the Canadian prairies.

 In 1976, in Orkney, Saskatchewan, the Saskatchewan Wheat Pool announced it planned to shut down the town’s only grain elevator.
 The local farmers lined up to demonstrate their loyalty to N.M.
 Paterson & Sons Limited.

 On August 11th, 1983, only eight days after his 100th birthday, Senator Norman M. Paterson died peacefully in his home in Ottawa, Ontario.
-Norman M. Paterson’s passing was a great loss to the Canadian business world, and the Mayor of Thunder Bay, Ontario expressed the thoughts of many Canadians in describing him as one of “the great captains of industry in this country.”
+Norman’s passing was a great loss to the Canadian business world, and the Mayor of Thunder Bay, Ontario expressed the thoughts of many Canadians in describing him as one of “the great captains of industry in this country.”

 By 1984 N.M.
-Paterson & Sons Limited’s grain division was operating 78 country elevators located at 60 different locations across the Canadian prairies.
-The total combined storage capacity was 235,580 tonnes.
+Paterson & Sons Limited’s grain division was operating 78 country elevators located at 60 different locations across the Canadian prairies, with a total combined storage capacity of 235,580 tonnes.

 In 1996, Paterson Grain commenced construction of its Morris, Manitoba inland export terminal.
 Paterson Grain strategically built its Morris, Manitoba terminal within the town’s “ring dike”.
-Paterson Grain’s forethought proved instantly beneficial as the terminal survived the 1997 “flood of the century” unscathed.
+This forethought proved instantly beneficial as the terminal survived the 1997 “flood of the century” unscathed.